AckerlyXu/heima/articles/virtual-machines/linux/using-vmaccess-extension-nodejs.md

 This article shows you how to use the Azure VMAcesss Extension to check or repair a disk, reset user access, manage user accounts, or reset the SSHD configuration on Linux.
 The article requires:

 * an Azure account ([get a trial](https://www.azure.cn/pricing/1rmb-trial/)).
-* the [Azure CLI](../cli-install-nodejs.md) logged in with `azure login -e AzureChinaCloud`.
+* the [Azure CLI](../../cli-install-nodejs.md) logged in with `azure login -e AzureChinaCloud`.
 * the Azure CLI *must be in* Azure Resource Manager mode `azure config mode arm`.

 ## CLI versions to complete the task
 You can complete the task using one of the following CLI versions:

 - [Azure CLI 1.0](#quick-commands)- our CLI for the classic and resource management deployment models (this article)
-- [Azure CLI 2.0](virtual-machines-linux-using-vmaccess-extension.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model
+- [Azure CLI 2.0](using-vmaccess-extension.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) - our next generation CLI for the resource management deployment model

-## <a name="quick-commands"></a> Quick commands
+## Quick commands
 There are two ways to use VMAccess on your Linux VMs:

 * Using the Azure CLI 1.0 and the required parameters.